Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

-Try to create new images every day (from 2 to 5 if you have the time).
+Try to create new images every day ( 1 or 2 if you have the time).
 And even if you don’t have the time you should make it a priority.

-The way I see it is that if Pinterest is sending traffic to my site I want to do more to get even more traffic.
+The way I see it is that if Pinterest is sending traffic to my site, I want to do more of the same, to get even more traffic.

-And if that means that I have to create 5 or 10 images daily that’s what I will do.
+And if that means that I have to create multiple images daily, that’s what I will do.

-You need to give pinterest the right signals.
+You need to give Pinterest the right signals.
 And what exactly are the right signals?
 I found out about them on Jennifer Ledbetter’s (aka PotPieGirl) book Pin Signals.
-Is a real eye opener if you want to up your Pinterest game.
+It is a real eye-opener if you want to up your Pinterest game.